Policies and Procedures

 - To provide reference and research services to assist patrons in locating and using government information

-- To maintain bibliographic control with required piece-level record holding, technical processing and statistical record keeping
+- To maintain bibliographic control with required processing, cataloging and piece-level record holding

 - To promote public awareness of depository services